 To join the debate or to provide input to the Committee, please join our discussion forum or take our survey for teachers and education professionals

 As part of the evidence base, we have commissioned a range of research covering a number key areas.
 The aim of the research is both to review the current landscape and help us understand to best can achieve the Vision Committee’s vision.
-This research will form part of the final report, due to be published in the spring of 2014.
+This research will form part of the final report, due to be published in the summer of 2014.